LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

 Lasso returns an empty found set in response to a ``-delete`` action.
 Since the record has been deleted from the database the `field` method can no longer be used to retrieve any values from it.
-The `error_currentError` method should be checked to ensure that it has a value of "No Error" in order to confirm that the record has been successfully deleted.
+The `error_currentError` method should be checked to verify that it has a value of "No Error" in order to confirm that the record has been successfully deleted.

 There is no confirmation or undo of a delete action.
 When a record is removed